 GROCERY GAMEPLAN

-- Park wisely.
+- Park wisely at the grocery store.
 Choose a space near the cart corrals instead of looking for a spot closest to the entrance.
-Having easy access to the carts makes it easier to get your kids ready to go in, unload groceries to your car, and return your shopping cart.
+Having easy access to the carts makes it easier to get your kids ready to go in, to unload groceries to your car, and to return your shopping cart.

-- Let your child make her own "shopping list" at home.
-Have her choose a recipe to help prepare or snacks she'll want for the week.
-Have her make a list by drawing the items she chose.
-At the store let her be responsible for "reading" items on her list.
+- Let your child make their own "shopping list" at home.
+Make a shopping list at home before you leave.
+Involve your children.
+Let them pick some snacks they’d like to eat.
+Have them choose a recipe to help prepare meals or snacks they’ll want for the week.
+Have them make a list by drawing the items they chose.
+At the store let them be responsible for “reading” items on their list.

 - Avoid going to the store when you and your child are hungry.
-Nothing will ruin your grocery trip more than a hungry toddler meltdown, and if you shop while you're famished you'll be more likely to make unplanned (and unhealthy) purchases.
-Eat a light snack before you head to the store or bring some easy to carry snacks along.
+If you shop while you’re famished, you’ll be morelikely to make unplanned (and unhealthy) purchases.
+Eat a light snack with your child before you head to the store or bring some easy-to-carry snacks along.
+Nothing will ruin your grocery trip more than a hungry child having a meltdown.

 - Set expectations.
-When you arrive at the store, make a plan with your child to choose GO foods instead of WHOA foods.
-If possible, allow her to choose one new and one familiar GO food.
+When you arrive at the store, ask your child to help you find some healthy snacks.
+(See GO, SLOW, WHOA Foods.)
+If possible, allow your child to choose one new and one familiar snack food.

-- Stick with the plan.
-You want to get in and out as efficiently as possible so organize a grocery list with the items grouped in similar areas of the store.
+- Stick with the game plan.
+You want to get in and out as efficiently as possible.
+Organize a grocery list with the items grouped in similar areas of the store.
 This will keep you from running back and forth from one side of the store to the other.
-Remember: the healthiest foods are usually found on the perimeter of the store!
+Remember, the healthiest foods are usually found in the outer aisles of the store!

 GAMIFY THE EXPERIENCE!

-Playing games while in the store can be fun for everybody.
+Playing games while in the grocery store can be fun for everyone.
 For example, you and your children can play a game of:

-- "Guess the weight" Pick a certain produce item and then ask your child tell you how much they think it weighs; once you're both ready for the answer, just lay it on the scale and find out.
+- "Guess the weight" Pick a certain produce item and let your child guess how much it weighs.
+Once you’re both ready for the answer, place it on the produce scale to find out!

 REFERENCES